Mesothelioma Survivor Stories

 - Treatment: Chemotherapy

-The story of mesothelioma survivor John Stahl is nothing short of awe-inspiring.
-Just as he and his wife, Dee, were preparing to enjoy their golden years in Nevada, John was diagnosed with stage 4 pleural mesothelioma.
-This is the most advanced stage of this cancer and has a median life expectancy of 12 months.
+Just as John Stahl and his wife Dee were preparing to enjoy their golden years in Nevada, he was diagnosed with stage 4 pleural mesothelioma.

 He traced his cancer back to the construction industry, where he spent four decades working with drywall, gaskets, and other asbestos-containing products.